sakarthapa100/Thapa-soft/README.md

 ## Project Overview

-TechHire is a modern platform for a tech company that offers services in website and mobile application development.
+ThapaSoft is a modern platform for a tech company that offers services in website and mobile application development.
 Users can browse the available services, get in touch with the company, and hire experts to bring their digital projects to life.
 The application uses React for the frontend and Node.js, Express, and MongoDB for the backend.

 ## Features